chetanarohilla26/100hires-portfolio-project/playbook/linkedin-organic-content-playbook.md

 # 19. Weekly Content Operating System

+The following five-day structure is not presented as a frequency proven by the research.
+It is my proposed operating cadence for testing the major content types identified across the Stage 1 research.

+Source: Chetana Rohilla — original operating recommendation based on recurring themes from Justin Welsh, Lara Acosta, Amanda Natividad, Chris Walker, Alex Hormozi, Dave Gerhardt, and Ross Simmonds.

-## Monday — Customer insight
+### Monday — Customer insight

 Publish:
 - customer problem
 - misconception
 - observation
 - lesson

-## Tuesday — Education
+### Tuesday — Education

 Publish:
 - framework
 - checklist
 - teardown
 - how-to

-## Wednesday — Point of view
+### Wednesday — Point of view

 Publish:
 - strong opinion
 - contrarian observation
 - industry change

-## Thursday — Proof
+### Thursday — Proof

 Publish:
 - experiment
 - case study
 - behind-the-scenes
 - data

-## Friday — Story
+### Friday — Story

 Publish:
 - failure
 - lesson
 - transformation
 - personal experience

-This is a starting hypothesis, not a universal frequency requirement.
+This is a testing cadence, not a universal recommendation.
+Performance should determine whether the cadence should be maintained, reduced, or changed.

 ---

 # 20. 30-Day Experiment Plan

+### Important distinction

+The 30-day experiment below is not presented as a framework prescribed by any one of the ten experts.

+It is my proposed experimental design for translating the Stage 1 findings into measurable tests.

+Source: Chetana Rohilla — original operating recommendation.

 ## Week 1 — Establish baseline

-Publish 3–5 posts across different formats.
+Publish a small, consistent sample across different formats; for this experiment, I would test 3–5 posts per week.

 Measure: